UniversalDependencies/UD_Latvian-LVTB/README.txt

   * Added enhanced dependencies.

 2017-02-15 v2.0
-  * Annotation changed according to UDv2 guidelines.
+  * Annotation changed according to UD v2 guidelines.
   * Lots of new data.
   * Some annotation errors corrected.